keng1ne/jmaps/README.md

 ## Work in Progress
-Still trying to come up with a way of having multiple keys mapped to a function, without creating a comlicated json file.
+Still trying to come up with a way of having multiple keys mapped to a function, without creating a complicated json file.

 Furthermore having ```["K", "<leader>F"] : "command"``` wont work obviously.